 3.1 This standard specifies collectors of 100 cm2 and 200 cm2 in area, two bases and three bottles of capacities 2 litres, 4 litres and 10 litres.
 All components are completely interchangeable and combinations of these provide the rain gauges as given in Table 1.

 Table 1 Nominal Measuring Capacity and Combinations

-(Clause 3.1 and 8)
+(Clauses 3.1 and 8)